qMaxXen/xEyeSee/README.md

 - The eye measuring projector displays automatically when eye zoom is enabled.
 - You can customize the framerate of the eye measuring projector.
 - You can use a custom overlay by replacing the included `overlay.png` with your own overlay (must be named `overlay.png`).
-- You can use `xEyeSee-settings.py` to change settings, such as eye zoom resolution, framerate, debug mode and source width.
+- Run `xeyesee --settings` to change settings, such as eye zoom resolution, framerate, debug mode and source width.
 - Zoom in further on the projector by setting the source width to `30`:
-  - Run `xEyeSee-settings.py` inside the main `xEyeSee` folder
+  - Run `xeyesee --settings`
   - Change `Source Width` to 30
   - Go to: https://qmaxxen.github.io/overlay-gen/more-options/
   - Generate a custom overlay with 'Overlay width' set to 30